Michael Wolff's Trump book hits #1 on Amazon, publisher speeds up rollout plan

 Wolff was slated to start speaking publicly about "Fire and Fury" next Monday, one day before the release.
 Henry Holt and NBC arranged a package of interviews on NBC and MSNBC, according to another source who spoke on condition of anonymity.

-The first interview is on "Today," followed by "Morning Joe" and other MSNBC newscasts and talk shows.
-Then Wolff will appear on other channels.
+The first interview was going to be on NBC's flagship morning show "Today," followed by several MSNBC newscasts and talk shows.
+Then Wolff would start to appear on other networks.

-Now the interviews may be moved up, two sources said.
-Already, some MSNBC anchors have been reading aloud from advance copies of the book.
+Executives at Henry Holt and NBC conferred on Wednesday, according to two sources, and a new timetable was agreed upon.

+Wolff will now appear on "Today" on Friday morning so that he can capitalize on widespread interest in the reporting -- and respond to the strongly worded statements about the book's contents coming from the White House.

+White House press secretary Sarah Sanders called it "trashy tabloid fiction" on Wednesday, even though her boss spoke with Wolff during the reporting process.

+After "Today," Wolff will also appear on NBC's "Meet the Press" on Sunday, the sources said.
+An NBC spokeswoman declined to comment.
-In general, Henry Holt is weighing how much advance press to do versus how much to hold back until the release date.

-This tension frequently exists with highly anticipated books about politics and other subjects.
+Henry Holt had to weigh how much advance press to do versus how much to hold back until the release date.
+This tension frequently exists with highlyanticipated books about politics and other subjects.

 Despite the best efforts of publishers to keep books under embargo, journalists are frequently able to buy early copies from bookstores.
 That's how CNN obtained a copy of Hillary Clinton's campaign memoir last fall.